hxhhxx/Clip_crossmodal_retrieval/README.md

 |-----------------|-------------------|
 | GPU             | NVIDIA Tesla P100 |
 | Batch Size      | 32                |
-                Fig.1

-Meanwhile, we freeze and store the other parameters of the model, training only the final layer, achieving high accuracy with rapid speed and limited resources(hardware shown on Fig.1).
+Meanwhile, we freeze and store the other parameters of the model, training only the final layer, achieving high accuracy with rapid speed and limited resources.

 And here is the result:
 ![示例图片](./_img/result.png)